ControlThings/mist-node-api-node/doc/README.md

   # have mist-esp softlinked to the mist-node-api-node directory
   # build the libmist.a using make -f linux-static...mk in mist-esp
+  # work from the tools directory
   cd .. && node-gyp rebuild && cd tools
   BUILD=1 node test-suite.js

+To work with debugging and new builds

+  # build the libmist.a with -g -O0
+  # check test-suite.js child.spawn uses gdb version of the start commands

+  cd .. && node-gyp rebuild --debug && cd tools
+  DEBUG=1 node test-suite.js

 Write more tests by copying one of the test in tools/test